keystonejs/keystone/test-projects/basic/custom-fields/Stars/README.md

 For this component, our data requirements are simple.
 We need to store an Integer in the database to represent the number of stars on a blog post.
-This makes things easy because Integer is a built in field type so we can leverage much of the Integer field type's default implementation and then provide custom UI components for Keystone's admin interface.
+This makes things easy because Integer is a built in field type so we can leverage much of the Integer field type's default implementation and then provide custom UI components for KeystoneJS' admin interface.

 ## Directory structure